-This article was originally posted at Philanthropy Daily.
+This article originally appeared in Philanthropy Daily.

 Last month I discussed a series of articles written by Washington Post reporter David J. Fahrenthold about Donald Trump’s charitable practices.
 I showed that much of what Fahrenthold had discovered was reported by the Smoking Gun as early as 2004 and that the Donald J. Trump Foundation was a small organization that frequently makes mistakes but that its sins were minor rather than major.